 Bahcane brings to you, sustainable traditional handicrafts and the culture behind them, directly from the very home of the Indian artisan.
 Rediscover all things earthy and organic amidst nature.
 Augment the nostalgia of woven dreams in your living space with our

 range of Bamboo and Cane products providing for the living, kitchen, dining, seating, planters, baskets, bowls etc. Adding life to spaces with the magic of sustainable bamboo and cane products will trans-form your home-storage woes into a utilitarian solution that comes with heaps of style and aesthetic.

-In the kitchen section, we have several items each with a distinct characteristic of its own.
+In the living section, we have several items each with a distinct characteristic of its own.

-The “Singju Knife Holder” finds it name from the Manipuri origin, meaning “binding of herbs in a single dish”.
+The “Bah Tissue Box” finds it name from the Dhimasa Tribe, meaning “Bamboo Shoot”.
 It is made with eco-friendly materials and is sustainable in nature.
-It is highly durable and ideal to keep your knives.
-It is easy to place in any area of your kitchen slabs.
-It’s lightly polished textures brings about a natural vibe to your kitchen interiors.
+The box is highly durable and ideal to place on any table top of your homes.
+It’s lightly polished textures accentuate the aesthetic of your interiors.
 As for the maintenance, it cleans easily with a damp cloth without any hassle.